Memphis Wood Fire Grills: Partnerships

-In his cooking show Project Smoke, Steven Raichlen took a look at the many options a person has when barbecuing and smoking, and was particularly interested interest in the Memphis Grill.
+In his cooking show Project Smoke, Steven Raichlen took a look at the many options a person has when barbecuing and smoking, and was particularly interested in the Memphis Grill.
 He has described the Memphis Wood Fire Grill as, "the Tesla of pellet grills, with sophisticated electronics to control cooking temperature and smoke output and even check the doneness of your reverse seared tri-tip or turkey.
 My favorite feature (besides the convenience)?
 A removable burn chamber cover plate you can remove so you can actually direct grill over the pellet fire."

 Steven has worked with Memphis to develop dishes and new techniques for its pellet grills.

 Andrew Zimmern, of the Travel Channel's Bizarre Foods with Andrew Zimmern, has also partnered with Memphis.
 In 2014 Zimmern hosted a giveaway that featured the Memphis Wood Fire Pro, a grill he keeps in his own backyard.

 Recognition

 In 2010, Memphis was awarded the Vesta Award by Hearth & Home magazine, naming it the Best In Show for Outdoor Products.
 In 2015, KüchenInnovation announced Memphis as among the best of the best in outdoor kitchen function, innovation, design, and sustainability.

 The Memphis Pro has been featured in Wired as the perfect combination of charcoal grill flavor, and gas grill reliability.
 Forbes, in their BBQ Grills buyers guide, called the Memphis, "the best one, and not only can do it all, but can do it all really well, a true all in one gourmet outdoor solution."